LordDemonos/Quarm.Guide/_posts/2024-06-20-enchanter-faq.md

 # Enchanter FAQ and Mechanics

 This guide was written because people ask the same set of questions in the #enchanter Discord Channel, so I've decided to compile the answers for those questions here.
+This is not an end-all-be-all guide for the Enchanter class.
+Rather, it's meant to supplement [such existing guides](https://wiki.project1999.com/Xornns_Enchanter_Guide) with information specific to the Project Quarm server.

 ## Starting stats?